Explore the Best Types of Freshwater Fish for Your Aquarium

 The black skirt tetra gets its name from its black, skirt-like fin.

-Though I’ve already mentioned the neon tetra on this list, there are so many excellent tetra species that I had to include another.
-The black skirt tetra goes by many names.
+Although the neon tetra is already on this list, there are so many excellent tetra species that we had to include another.
+The black skirt tetra (Gymnocorymbus ternetzi) goes by many names.
 You’ll sometimes hear them referred to as black widow tetras, petticoat tetras, or simply black tetras.

-These small fish aren’t the most vibrant in color.
-However, their wide eyes, handsome black stripes, and black skirt-like fins make them a lovely addition to any freshwater tank.
-They fare especially well in medium-sized community tanks made up of other small and peaceful fish.
+These small fish are not the most vibrant in color.
+However, their wide eyes, handsome black stripes, and black, skirt-like fins make them a lovely addition to any freshwater tank.
+They fare especially well in medium-sized community tanks with other small and peaceful fish.
 Compatible species include gouramis, danios, and various other tetras (including the neon tetra mentioned earlier).
-Black skirt tetras also generally prefer existing around at least 5 to 10 other members of their species, as they are schooling fish.
+Black skirt tetras also generally prefer living with 5 to 10 members of their species, as they are schooling fish.

-Inexpensive and easy to feed and care for, this particular type of aquarium fish thrives in tanks with fairly warm water with a pH level of 6.0 to 7.5.
+Black skirt tetras are relatively inexpensive and easy to care for.
+This particular type of aquarium fish thrives in tanks with fairly warm water and a pH level of 6.0 to 7.5.
+They generally live between 3 to 5 years.

 rainbow-platy-fish